ru-dr/v3-Alpha/README.md

 - [```NewsCatcher API```](https://www.newscatcherapi.com/) : Empowering YatraZen with up-to-date and comprehensive news coverage.

+We invite more sponsors to join us in this journey and contribute to the continued enhancement of YatraZen.
+Your support enables us to innovate and provide valuable features to travelers worldwide.

+If your organization is interested in becoming a sponsor, please contact us at [rudr26@proton.me](mailto:rudr26@proton.me).
+We look forward to collaborating with you!

 ## How to Support YatraZen?

 We appreciate your interest and support for YatraZen!
 Here are a few ways you can contribute: